 Like most military families, you have a love-hate relationship with your phone bill: You love communicating with your friends and loved ones who live (or are deployed) far away; but you also hate how much it costs your family.
 And the price of communication can double if your family uses a landline and individual cell phones.

 However, there are ways to cut down on the price of staying connected.
 Consumer Reports researched the different telephone technologies available, how much it will cost you, and how much you will save if you use that particular service.

 Here are your options:

 1.)
 Switch to Internet phoning: Voice over Internet Protocol (VoIP) transmits phone calls through a high-speed Internet connection.
-VoIP providers include phone and
+VoIP providers include phone andcable-TV companies.

 What it will cost you: It will cost about $20 or more a month for unlimited local and long-distance calling; $40 for a month of broadband Internet service from a cable provider; and $40 to $50 a month for a DSL provider.
 These prices excluded taxes and fees.
 It may seem steep, but it?s not as heavily taxed as conventional phone services.

 What you'll save: Consumer Reports predicts that you will save about $400 a year on your phone bill -- if you're not currently paying for broadband.
 If not, you should break even (and get broadband in the bargain).

 Trade-offs: VoIP requires an Internet connection and AC power.
 So, if your electricity goes out, your VoIP will go out as well.
 Consumer Reports recommends that VoIP users get a landline for safety reasons.

 2.)
 Use your cell phone for everything: Drop your landline and use only wireless phones.

 What it will cost you: You'll need a cell phone plan that provides for an adequate number of national, anytime minutes.
 For example, if you get at plan with 500 minutes a month you'll pay about $40 to $50.